runar-labs/runar-swift/swift-serializer/CURRENT_STATE_AND_PLAN.md

 - Single path for encryption: When `SerializationContext` is provided, `AnyValue` must use the registry encryptor for the boxed struct value, compute the encrypted wire-name, and set the header `encrypted` flag.
 If any prerequisite is missing, throw a strict error.
 - Single path for decoding: For non-primitive/container wire names, the registry decoder must exist.
 If the decoder returns an encrypted companion type while the caller expects the plain type and provides a keystore, perform decrypt-then-decode.
 Otherwise, throw.
-- Label resolution: Must deliver actual key material references (network id and multiple profile ids) required by FFI keystore APIs.
+- Label resolution: Must deliver actual key material references (network id and multiple profile ids) required by CommonKeyManager APIs.
 No string-only shortcuts.
 - Async-first macros: Public macro-generated APIs await deterministic `_ensureRegistered()`; no background registration tasks.

 ## Detailed Plan